 Lagos is about 4 hours driving from Sanlúcar de Barrameda and 3 hours from Sevilla.
 It’s home to some of the most beautiful beaches I’ve ever seen (they’re definitely a fair rival to the Greek Isles) and it’s a great spot to party!
 You can take a bus from Seville to Lagos—it costs about €20 each way and the drive lasts 3 – 4 hours.
 Keep in mind you can also take a bus to/from Lisbon; our group was too big to all fit in one car so my brother and his friends took the bus from Lagos to Lisbon (they just purchased their tickets the day before at the station).
 Their bus ended up arriving to Lisbon before we did!

-NOTE: Check out my latest Lagos guide for extra tips!
+HEY!: Check out my 2017 Lagos guide for extra tips!

 Where to stay in Lagos